mrob27/portalgun/README.txt

  shift+left-click to close both portals
  Portals may only be anchored on steel blocks (which sort of look like the walls of the Aperture Science test chambers)

+NOTES

+To create the "portalgun_shoot" sound effect I started with the file "Laser_Cannon-Mike_Koenig-797224747.mp3" from soundbible.com/tags-ray-gun.html, and renamed it to just "797224747.mp3".
+Then I split off just the latter part of the sound with the mp3splt utility:

+   mp3splt 797224747.mp3 0.00.00 0.00.50 600.00.00

+Then converted to OGG format with ffmpeg (also adjusting volume):

+   ffmpeg -y -i 797224747_00m_00s_50h__00m_01s_99h.mp3 \
+     -af volume=0.5 -codec:a libvorbis portalgun_shoot.ogg